alexchilton/CAS_AML_Final_Project/Documentation/Final_report_option2.md

 <div style="text-align: justify;">

 Our nanobody-focused approach provided several methodological advantages including size consistency (~15kDa, 120-130 residues), high-resolution structural data from X-ray/cryo-EM sources, and consistent immunoglobulin fold architecture while maintaining functional diversity.
 However, the shared scaffold architecture and potential engineering bias toward stable conformations may limit generalization to diverse protein families.
 To support our methodological development, we employed additional datasets for different purposes: synthetic graphs with controlled topological properties to test our algorithms on simpler, known structures before tackling complex biological data, SCOP dataset entries for diagnostic classification experiments, and fluorescent proteins (fluobodies) as an alternative biological dataset.
-These limitations were considered acceptable for our preliminary phase focused on investigating generation techniques, suitable preprocessing and a meaningful loss function. .
+These limitations were considered acceptable for our preliminary phase focused on investigating generation techniques, a suitable preprocessing and a meaningful loss function. .

 </div>